zerkerX/mystic-balloon-mapper/readme.md

 I got a bit lost in some levels due to the limited viewing area, so I thought it would be fun to make a map generator tool.

 This tool generates maps for all defined levels in bitmaps.h.
-It also write a few sprite images to disk just for fun, even if those can easily be found at the official repo as well.
+It also writes a few sprite images to disk just for fun, even if those can easily be found at the official repository as well.
 All maps and bitmaps are stored directly in the C source code as data arrays.

 The mapper is written in C++, and aside from a C++ compiler